 Typical consequences of a malfunctioning thermostat include intermittent heating, a complete lack of heating and uncomfortable indoor temperatures.

 The list of relatively common furnace problems also includes excessive noise during normal operation, unusually frequent cycling between “on” and “off” settings, and a blower that runs continuously.
 You can troubleshoot many of the most likely malfunctions on your own.
-However, for a variety of reasons, many homeowners and business owners turn to a certified furnace professional for all their all their diagnostic needs.
+However, many home and business owners turn to a certified furnace professional for all their diagnostic needs.
 Help from an expert is also often the path of least resistance for timely, effective repairs that you can trust to hold up over time.

-Whether you own a home or run a business, the source for furnace expertise in greater Los Angeles is West Coast Chief Repair.
-No matter the type of technology you have installed, our staff of specialists has the training and decades of hands-on experience needed to find the most cost-effective remedy for your current issues.
-We can also walk you through detailed maintenance steps that will allow you to keep your residential or commercial furnace in peak condition for as many years as possible.
-And if you prefer, we’ll gladly take care of all routine servicing on your behalf.
+Whether a home or business owner, the source for furnace expertise in greater Los Angeles is West Coast Chief Repair.
+Our specialists have the training and experience needed to find the best remedy for the most common furnace problems.
+Also, we can walk you through maintenance steps to keep your furnace in peak condition for many years.